IRGC hackers

 From there, the hackers tried to take some of the materials — the vetting documents of vice presidential candidate JD Vance — to several newspapers.
 They attempted to goad reporters into covering the stolen documents by claiming other rival outlets were planning articles on the information.

 At least one reporter exchanged several emails with the hackers.
-On Thursday, a reporter published the vetting documents of JD Vance and was suspended from X for attempting to publicize them.
+On Thursday, a reporter published the vetting documents of Vance and was suspended from X for attempting to publicize them.

 The FBI told reporters on Friday that it cannot be sure that the hackers no longer have access to the affected email accounts and the agency is still in contact with the victims.